ArronJablonowski/OpenClawNotes/README.md

 - *Open Stats in the GUI.*
 - Tell Stats to "Start the application automatically when starting your Mac"
 - Select "Do everything siliently in the background."
-- Click the (new) Stats that appeared in Mac's top bar, and then click the Gear icon to access Stats' Settings.
+- Click the (new) stats that appeared in Mac's top bar, and then click the Gear icon to access Stats Settings.
     - Click CPU > Ensure the top right toggle is on
     - Click GPU > Ensure the top right toggle is on
     - Click RAM > Ensure the top right toggle is on